embrace-io/embrace-docs/docs/data-destinations/new-relic-setup.md

 ---
-title: Datadog Integration
+title: New Relic Integration
 description: Learn about the Embrace <> New Relic integration
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Data Destinations New Relic Integration